Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: An obstruction using torsors under quasi-trivial tori

 \section{An obstruction using torsors under quasi-trivial tori}

 Let $Z$ be a homogeneous space under a linear connected $K$-group $G$ with geometric stabilizer $\bar H$ satisfying \eqref{eq hyp}.
-In the previous section, we have seen that the usual Brauer-Manin obstruction is not enough to explain the failure of the local-global principle when $Z$ does not satisfy the technical hypothesis from Theorem \ref{thm Htorf inj Gtor}.
-This is why, in this section, we aim at constructing a stronger obstruction by taking into account more places of $K$ and applying the Brauer-Manin obstruction to torsors under quasi-trivial tori over $Z$.
+In the previous section, we have seen that the usual Brauer-Manin obstruction is not enough to explain the failure of the local-global principle when $Z$ does not satisfy the technical hypothesis from Theorem \ref{thm Htorf inj Gtor}, that is, the injectivity of the natural arrow $\bar H^\torf\to\bar G^\tor$.
+This is why, in this section, we aim at constructing a stronger obstruction by taking into account more places of $K$ than those in $X^{(1)}$ and applying the Brauer-Manin obstruction to torsors under quasi-trivial tori over $Z$.